Silva (poetry)

 In Spanish poetry, a silva is a poetic form consisting of in eleven- and seven- syllable lines: hendecasyllables (endecasílabos) and heptasyllables (heptasílabos), the majority of which are rhymed although there is no fixed order or rhyme, nor is there a fixed number of lines.
 Silvas are used by persons of high rank, usually in soliloquies, and for highly emotional narration and description.

-The use of the silva can be found in Luis de Góngora's Soledades.
+The use of the silva can be found in Luis de Góngora's Soledades and in Sor Juana Inés de la Cruz's First Dream.